Nyanyan/Egaroucid/src/tools/policy_network_human_like_ai/10_train_policy_network/RESULTS.md

   232 / 120,000 games, elapsed 719.563 sec, and peaked at 117426.348 MiB RSS.
   The cache switch did not reduce memory, so the dominant cost is likely the number of simultaneously resident GTP/blended engine processes.
+- Full schedule chunk 004 kept 32 worker threads,
+  `--processes-per-player 8`, and `--no-blend-cache`, then added `--close-processes-after-game`.
+It advanced the run to 302 / 120,000 games, elapsed 735.136 sec, and peaked at 72669.684 MiB RSS.
+Closing engines after each game reduced peak memory by about 38% versus chunk 003, confirming that long-lived per-player process pools were the main memory pressure.

 The full requested schedule is 120,000 games.
 The short full-player benchmark suggests a multi-day run even with 32 parallel matches, and `hint 100` required